The difference may be established by bringing clarity on corporate governance and scope.

 A CEO’s focus is on the macro perspective of the organization’s performance and the president focus in on the micro perspectives of the organization’s performance.
 When the CEO also doubles as a president, then he or she focuses on both Macro and Micro perspective of the organization’s performance.

-CEO, a strategist and a top decision maker of an organization, focus on the big picture, "vision and strategy", and sets the tone and positions the company’s brand image and operations, implements the same with president and senior management team.
+CEO, a strategist and a top decision maker of an organization, focus on the big picture, "vision and strategy", and sets the tone and positions the company’s brand image and operations, implements the same with the president and senior management team.
 CEO may also co-create vision and strategy with the board or get the board’s approval of the big picture vision and strategy as well as integrates the pig picture into company policies and operations.

 The president focusses on the execution, turning the vision and strategy of the CEO into results ensuring day-to-day operations and excellence in execution.
 The CEO delegates most of the tactical and operational aspects of the strategy implementation to the president and other senior management team members.